Ulviya05/movie_site/README.md

 # Movie Site

-Movie Site is an award-winning final project developed for Coders Azerbaijan UNEC.
+Movie Site is an award-winning final group project developed for Coders Azerbaijan UNEC.
 It is a dynamic web application that serves as a platform for users to engage in discussions about movies.
 With features like user registration and login, users can have a personalized experience and actively participate in conversations about their favorite films.

 ## Features